akash4797/books-backend-task-hossain-shariar-akash/README.md

 ## Application Details

-i.
-The API will provide a list of books and authors that can be created using an endpoint.
-It will also show only one book/author and their details. ii.
-The details of the books and authors will include names, publication dates, and other relevant information. iii.
-Each book will have a list of genres it belongs to. iv.
-Authentication is required.
+- The API will provide a list of books and authors that can be created using an endpoint.
+It will also show only one book/author and their details.
+- The details of the books and authors will include names, publication dates, and other relevant information.
+- Each book will have a list of genres it belongs to.
+- Authentication is required.
 Some authenticated users will be able to create a book/author entry.
 Other guest users or logged-in normal users will only be able to see the list or an individual detail of a book/author.

 ## Application Analysis

-Here is my Properties and Use Case analysis link in eraser.io -> [text](https://app.eraser.io/workspace/nP1Ags6eMW4Jpx4b3WYV?origin=share)
+Here is my Properties and Use Case analysis link in eraser.io -> [URL](https://app.eraser.io/workspace/nP1Ags6eMW4Jpx4b3WYV?origin=share)

 ## Prerequisites